 For serogroup B (monovalent):

-The meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 yr, with a booster dose at age 16 yr (see Table: Recommended Immunization Schedule for Ages 7–18 yr).
-It is also recommended for younger children who are at high risk of infection (see Table: Recommended Immunization Schedule for Ages 0–6 yr).
+The quadrivalent conjugate meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 years, with a booster dose at age 16 years (see Table: Recommended Immunization Schedule for Ages 7–18 Years).
+It is also recommended for younger children who are at high risk of infection (see Table: Recommended Immunization Schedule for Ages 0–6 Years).